andreykurenkov/andreykurenkov.github.io/writing/_posts/2016-1-13-organizing-my-emails-with-a-neural-net.md

 	Total emails: 8023

 Eight thousand emails - not a giant dataset by any stretch, but nevertheless enough to do some serious machine learning.
-So, I can generate the data in the correct format, and now it is just a matter of seeing if training a neural net with it works.
+So, I can convert the data to the correct format, and now it is just a matter of seeing if training a neural net with it works.
-So, at this point all I have is really a small python file with the above and a basically a copy of the Keras example:
+The Keras example shows how easy it is to take such data and use it to train a small-ish neural net with one hidden layer:

 {% highlight python %}
 max_words = 1000